illyak/DAQ_CLASS/Project_Log.md

 The free board layout software I tried, KiCAD: https://kicad-pcb.org/    works quite well enough to get this kind of stuff done.
 As an aside test, I made a little coupon board for work and sent it out today.
 Typical turnaround takes about a week and the blank boards come back which you then solder the parts to.

-With the parts soldered in place, that FTDI cable (see datasheet here attached) talks to all of them via the I2C serial protocol which you write from Jupyter (or MATLAB, LabVIEW, etc).
+With the parts soldered in place, an FTDI cable: https://www.ftdichip.com/Products/Cables/USBMPSSE.htm talks to all of them via the I2C serial protocol which you write from Jupyter (or MATLAB, LabVIEW, etc).
 I do this frequently.
 It works dandy.

 So a finished notebook could be a temperature strip chart, reading that TMP100 sensor (U5 on the schematic) and updating a chart running in Jupyter.
 Put your finger on it and the chart respond with a rising peak.